keybase/keybase-bot/README.md

 Script Keybase Chat in Node.js!

 This module is a side-project/work in progress and may change or have crashers, but feel free to play with it.
-As long as you're logged in as a Keybase user, you can use this module to script basic chat commands.
+As long as you have a Keybase account and a paper key, you can use this module to script basic chat commands.

 For more information about the API this module uses, run `keybase chat api -h` from your terminal.